 They are expensive because they are carefully sourced and thoroughly tested.

-As I mentioned before, a combination of lemon, lavender and peppermint essential oils is a great natural remedy for allergies and hay fever.
+As I mentioned before, a combination of lemon, lavender and peppermint essential oils is a great natural remedy for seasonal threats.

 I have the doTerra TriEase capsules that include these oils.